 Regarding future bonds after a merger, it is possible, but not common, for bonds to be issued following the legal merger under the existing separate indentures.
 The more common indenture structure in similar situations is to create a new Collateral Trust Mortgage Indenture to be used by the merged entity to issue new bonds following the legal merger.
 The Collateral Trust Mortgage Bonds would have a second lien on the assets of the successor company, and FMB's under the current indentures would be issued as collateral for the Collateral Trust Mortgage Bonds to avoid having the Collateral Trust Bonds being subordinated to the FMB's.
-The issuance of FMB's as collateral is comparable to the structure used today in the tax-exempt bond transactions wherein FMB's are issued as collateral to the trustee of the tax-exempt bonds issued by a county.
-Once all FMB's outstanding at the time of a legal merger are retired (currently KU has FMB's outstanding through 2045, and LG&E's last bond matures in 2049), the second lien on the Collateral Trust Mortgage Bonds would become a first priority lien.
-By using the Collateral Trust Mortgage structure, the Companies would be able to issue debt on a going forward basis that is ratably secured by the Companies' combined assets.
+The issuance of FMB's as collateral is comparable to the structure used today in the tax-exempt bond transactions wherein FMB's outstanding at the time of a legal merger are retired (currently KU has FMB's outstanding through 2050, and LG&E's last bond matures in 2049), the second lien on the Collateral Trust Mortgage structure, the Companies would be able to issue debt on a going forward basis that is ratably secured by the Companies' combined assets.